SchoolOfCode/w0d0_precourse-challenge-Quinn-C/README.md

 # Why I chose this subject?
-I chose it because **Alan Turing** is a national hero and I want more and more people who doesn't have computer science background to know him.
+I chose **Alan Turing**, because he is a national hero and I want more and more people who doesn't have computer science background to know him.
 He is not only the code-breaker in World War Two, but also he is the father of modern computer science.

 # What I learned through this challenge?